Six decades of leadership research

 In March 2011, a new four-volume set on leadership, was published by Sage, providing a unique insight into how academic thinking on leadership has developed since the end of World War II.

-Featuring journal articles published between 1947 and 2009, the work is a prime resource for leadership scholars and students, said Professor David Collinson of the Department of Management Learning and Leadership, who was one of the three leadership researchers asked to put together the series.
+Featuring journal articles published between 1947 and 2009, the work is a prime resource for leadership scholars and students, said Professor David Collinson of the Department of Leadership and Management, who was one of the three leadership researchers asked to put together the series.

 "I found that, with leadership in particular, people are always keen to know what the latest ideas are, and also how leadership ideas have developed over time.
 Practitioners often want to know what practical ideas they can bring to their own leadership, and are looking for something that will give them a bit of an edge."